richardclose/dbshim/README.md

 has a type to work with.

 This version is a first cut -- there is a lot of work to be done on the ergonomics of the API, so method names and signatures will change.
+Java 8 is required, as conversion to `java.time.{LocalDate,LocalDateTime}` is implemented.

 ## Examples